getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_cvstruct_get.rst

   General function for querying information about convex_structure objects.

-  The convex structures are internal structures of getfem++.
+  The convex structures are internal structures of GetFEM.
 They do not contain points positions.
 These structures are recursive, since the faces of a convex structures are convex structures.